MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree/Nanodegree.md

 ### Testing

-- Review test plans with QA teams to outline which scesnarios should be tested, the steps to be taken and the expected behavior.
+- Review test plans with QA teams to outline which scenarios should be tested, the steps to be taken and the expected behavior.
 - After QA team test the product, PM also should test it to find any bugs, and make sure that it meets the expected standards.

 ### Launch